linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Financial Econometrics/Working with High-Frequency Data.md

 The variation in duration between subsequent trades may be due to several other causes.
 While the lack of trading may be due to a lack of new information, trading inactivity may also be due to low levels of liquidity, trading halts on exchanges, and strategic motivations of traders.
 Foucault, Kadan, and Kandel (2005) consider that patiently providing liquidity using limit orders may itself be a profitable trading strategy, as liquidity providers should be compensated for their waiting.
 The compensation usually comes in the form of a bid-ask spread and is a function of the waiting time until the order limit is "hit" by liquidity takers; lower intertrade durations induce lower spreads.
 However, Dufour and Engle (2000) and Saar and Hasbrouck (2002) find that spreads are actually higher when traders observe short durations, contrasting the time-based limit order compensation hypothesis.

 In addition to durations between subsequent trades and quotes, researchers have also been modeling durations between fixed changes in security prices and volumes.
-The time interval between subsequent price changes of a spec ified magnitude is known as price duration.
+The time interval between subsequent price changes of a specified magnitude is known as price duration.
 Price duration has been shown to decrease with increases in volatility.
 Similarly, the time interval between subsequent volume changes of a prespecified size is known as the volume duration.
 Volume duration has been shown to decrease with increases in liquidity.

 The information content of quote, trade, price, and volume durations introduces biases into the estimation process, however.
 If the available information determines the time between subsequent trades, time itself ceases to be an independent variable, introducing substantial endogeneity bias into estimation.
 As a result, traditional estimates of variance of transaction prices are too high in comparison with the true variance of the price series.